sql-machine-learning/elasticdl/docs/designs/serving_design.md

     return tf.keras.models.Model(inputs=input_layers, outputs=dense)
 ```

-Although all feature columns in TensorFlow can be used in ElasticDL, tf.feature_column.embedding_column is not recommended in ElasticDL.
+Although all feature columns in TensorFlow can be used in ElasticDL, tf.feature_column.embedding_column is not recommended in ElasticDL at present.
 Because the embedding_column has a variable containing a large embedding table.
 In eager execution the model must get all the embedding parameters to train.
 It will bring a large inter-process communication overhead.

 ## Export the model with elasticdl.layers.Embedding to SavedModel